Jumat, 21 Januari 2011

 current spending back to FY2008 levels," read

-circulated Jan 20 and addressed to House Speaker John Boehner (R-OH).
+a letter circulated Jan 20 and addressed to House Speaker John Boehner (R-OH).
 "Despite the added

 challenge of being four months into the current fiscal year, we still must keep